rmorabia/radhika.dev/_posts/2014-07-07-whats-it-like-to-have-glasses.md

 - anxiety related to putting them on, because I don't feel safe.
 - table still looks like Relativity and anything flat and straight still looks like a trapezoid
-- eyesight only increased when I focus on something, otherwise, peripheral vision is probably bad enough to cause my death.
+- eyesight only increased when I focus on something, otherwise, peripheral vision is probably bad enough to cause my death
-- taking off glasses makes eyesight the blurriest experience I've ever had.
+- taking off glasses makes eyesight the blurriest experience I've ever had
 - I look like such a nerd.

 ## Day 3: July 9th, 2014